awsdocs/aws-lambda-developer-guide/doc_source/services-apigateway-blueprint.md

    Choose **Create function**\.

 When you complete the wizard and create your function, Lambda creates a proxy resource named `lambda-microservice` under the API name you selected\.
-For more information about proxy resources, see [Configure Proxy Integration for a Proxy Resource](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-set-up-simple-proxy.html)\.
+For more information about proxy resources, see [Configure proxy integration for a proxy resource](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-set-up-simple-proxy.html)\.

 A proxy resource has an `AWS_PROXY` integration type and a catch\-all method `ANY`\.
 The `AWS_PROXY` integration type applies a default mapping template to pass through the entire request to the Lambda function and transforms the output from the Lambda function to HTTP responses\.
 The `ANY` method defines the same integration setup for all the supported methods, including `GET`, `POST`, `PATCH`, `DELETE `and others\.

-## Test Sending an HTTPS Request<a name="services-apigateway-blueprint-test"></a>
+## Test sending an HTTPS request<a name="services-apigateway-blueprint-test"></a>

 In this step, you will use the console to test the Lambda function\.
 In addition, you can run a `curl` command to test the end\-to\-end experience\.
 That is, send an HTTPS request to your API method and have Amazon API Gateway invoke your Lambda function\.
 In order to complete the steps, make sure you have created a DynamoDB table and named it "MyTable"\.
-For more information, see [Create a DynamoDB Table with a Stream Enabled](with-ddb-example.md#with-ddb-create-buckets)
+For more information, see [Create a DynamoDB table with a stream enabled](with-ddb-example.md#with-ddb-create-buckets)

 **To test the API**